 ON EMPLOYEES.EMP_ID=LEAVE.EMP_ID;

-With the help of the INNER JOIN clause, the SELECT statement retrieves records of the employees with USA state_name and leave date from both tables i.e; EMPLOYEES and LEAVE table.
-And both tables have joined based on the standard column as the EMP_ID column for the result set.
+With the help of the INNER JOIN clause, the SELECT statement retrieves records of the employees with USA state_name and leave date from both tables, i.e, EMPLOYEES and LEAVE table.
+Both tables have been joined based on the standard column, specifically the EMP_ID column, for the result set.

 Read: SQL Server SELF JOIN